Why Wearing Green is Considered Auspicious During Teej

 Different Ways Of Adding Green For Teej Celebrations

-Now if the green colour association with Teej celebration is clear, let's look at the different ways women incorporate the colour on this auspicious day.
+Now if the green colour association with Teej celebration is clear, let's look at the different ways women incorporate the colour on this auspicious day of Hariyali Teej 2024.

 • Women and girls prefer wearing green-coloured dresses, sarees, lehengas, and salwar suits to keep up with the spirits of the festival.
 Green clothing and auspiciousness on Teej go hand in hand for both historical and spiritual reasons.